redfin/patience/README.md

                               .build();
 ```

-Then you can use that to wait for a condition:
+Then you can use that (repeatedly) to wait for a condition:

 ```java
 String[] array = {"hello", "1", "a", "b", "c"};